 How Apple builds everything behind the “simplicity” brand idea

 The brand idea for Apple is “making technology so simple that everyone can be part of the future.”
-They take a consumer-first mentality, as they transform leading technology advancements into “consumer-accessible” technology, helping fuel the perception among the mass audience that Apple is an innovative leader.
+Steve Jobs insisted they take a consumer-first mentality, as they transform leading technology advancements into “consumer-accessible” technology, helping fuel the perception among the mass audience that Apple is an innovative leader.

 Apple’s advertising has delivered “simplicity” since the 1970s

 Apple’s advertising has been relatively consistent for over 40 years and incredibly connected with consumers.
-The early print ads of the 1970s talked about how we designed the computer, so you don’t have to worry about the details.
+The early print ads of the 1970s, as Steve Jobs was launching Apple, talked about how we designed the computer, so you don’t have to worry about the details.